Primitive Defence against Good Old cURL Scanning Attack

 When doing some sampling of the sequences, one can easily find a trend line by using common spreadsheet applications (Figure 1).
 However to solve the equation itself becomes more time-consuming, while only is a matter of effort.
 Seriously, this is no defence against anyone who really wants to get those HTTP requests responding successfully, but oddly enough, it practically scares off average incompetent users who did not do their math in the school!
 With a little bit of creativity, you can even get the checksums in neat order, using the logarithmic scale (Figure 2).

 Figure 2: Sequence on Logarithmic Scale

 So, this is no defence at all, but good enough for its purposes.
-One can only guess why this specific web system did not introduce proper hash, random and session-based mechanism to prevent curl scanning completely.
-While cURL cannot do nonlinear scanning, it is trivial task to do in other applications.
-Most probably the reason for this strange solution to the most odd problem was the lack of time, interest and the famous business needs.
+One can only guess why this specific web system did not introduce a proper hash, random and session-based mechanism to prevent cURL scanning completely.
+While cURL cannot do nonlinear scanning, it is a trivial task to do in other applications.
+Most probably the reason for this strange solution to the oddest problem was the lack of time, interest and the famous business needs.
 It is good because “it works!”, while at the same it does not work at all.
-It could also be possible that this was a honeypot system, setup vulnerable in order to collect information and intelligence of bots interested crawling such data.
+It could also be possible that this was a honeypot system, setup vulnerable in order to collect information and intelligence of bots interested in crawling such data.

 Whatever the case was, it was a good demonstration that the inherent vulnerabilities of a protocol should not be left to the random developers to cope with, but solved in the protocol instead.